drewrwilson/drewrwilson.github.io/_posts/blog/2016-02-24-overengineered-name-tag.md

 ---

-# The Over-Engineered Name Tag
+# The Incredibly Over-Engineered Name Tag

 *Using CAD software, an $18,000 laser-cutter and a vinyl cutter, I made a handful of name tags for organizers of the New England VegFest.
 Here are photos & notes on how I made them so... uhh... so you could do it too*